FarronF/limerick-council-meetings/meetings/2022/04/19-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 21st March 2022.md

 queried what objectives had been met in relation to the Expression of Interest document that had

-been issued as part of the disposal process, and what options had been considered for the use of--- 2
+been issued as part of the disposal process, and what options had been considered for the use of
+---
+2

 the building.